 Alisha’s hometown is the largest city of Kazakhstan - Almaty.
 It is also called “South Capital” by locals.
 Since the time of the Soviet Union, Almaty remains the most culturally developed city where people of almost any nationality can be met.
 Thus, she has been interested in the culture and traditions of different nations from the very childhood.
 In 2015, she graduated from Technical Lyceum #165 which is well-known for its in-depth study in mathematics and physics.
 Presently, she is getting a bachelor’s degree in Civil Engineering.
 In addition, she was engaged in table tennis as a professional player up to 16 years old.
 In 2010, she became a national champion among girls born in 1997.
 She thinks “this sport has been the safety valve when I was a teenager.”
 At a spare time, she enjoys reading classical Russian literature and taking photos of beautiful scenery and historical sites.
 Despite the fact that music is not her strongest side, she also likes playing national musical instruments such as dombra or kobyz.

 Katrina Ong comes from a town called Sandakan, on Malaysian Borneo.
-She is currently starting her first term at Oregon State University as a junior in Merchandising Management.
+She is currently studying Merchandising Management at Oregon State University.
 In her spare time, she enjoys exploring new places and hanging out with friends.
 She also likes to keep herself updated with the skincare and fashion world.
 Katrina particularly loves Korean food.
 She is new in Oregon and is eager to see more of this beautiful part of the US.
 By joining the ICSP family, Katrina hopes to broaden her cultural awareness and establish meaningful friendships.

 Cat Hoang was born and raised in Ho Chi Minh City, Vietnam.
-She is excited to be a Beaver after two years attending Portland Community College.
-She is a junior in Microbiology and minor in Chemistry.
+She is a junior in Microbiology with minor in Chemistry and Fermentation Science.
 She loves cooking Vietnamese dishes and share them with her friends.
 Besides cooking, she also enjoys dancing and playing with cats.
 Through ICSP program, Cat hopes to share her culture and brings awareness about cultural diversity as well as social justice and sustainability.
 She is always eager to meet new friends and learn about their values and culture.